recalldev10/CYP4-AA-Selectivity/README.md

 👋 Hi, I’m @recalldev10
 I’m interested in learning programming.
 I want a future career in Bioninforamtics.
-🌱 I’m currently learning Python.
-📫 How to reach me: captainhydra@gmail.com
+🌱 I'm working in two different labs at the moment, one systems immunology and another focusing on molecular dynamics 📫 How to reach me: bandla.preetham0@gmail.com

 <!---
 recalldev10/recalldev10 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.